sikessle/subvis/README.md

 We strive to use the Google C++ Style Guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.html

-For formatting we use Qt Creator with the Ubuntu packages astyle, uncrustify, clang-format.
+For formatting we use Qt Creator with the Ubuntu package astyle.

 # Requirements